-Why: Participation of LEAs and Practitioners will be beneficial for SAFETY4RAILS especially from the point of view of providing better knowledge about vulnerabilities against physical and cyber threats and emergency responses.
+Why: Participation of LEAs and Practitioners will be beneficial for SAFETY4RAILS especially from the point of view of providing better knowledge about vulnerabilities against physical, cyber and combined threats, their detection and the emergency response.
 Participation from this target group will be mutually beneficial.
 Moreover, engaging with this target group will allow SAFETY4RAILS to promote the uptake of project results and solutions, promote collaboration and knowledge sharing and raise awareness of the existence of the project.